IOWA

 (1898), Des Moines

-A Spanish-American War training camp located at the State Fairgrounds.
+A Spanish-American War state muster camp located at the State Fairgrounds and racetrack in the eastern part of the city.

 Fort Des Moines (3) (U.S. Military Reservation)